-Promote an appropriate level of housing forms and densities that will allow for a range of high-quality housing types and provide housing opportunities for the entire generational spectrum, while taking into consideration the needs of a range of demographic and socioeconomic groups.
+Promote an appropriate level of housing forms and densities that will allow for a range of high-quality housing types and provide

 Protect strategic open spaces and strategically locate future green areas to create large spans of open space.

 Maintain the excellent level of educational, public safety and healthcare services in the township.